Dronecode/camera-manager-docs/en/guide/extending_csd.md

    stream_custom.h
 ```

-Note that the main file used is the same main file from camera-streaming-daemon
+Note that the main file used is the same main file from CSD.